Texas Tick-Borne Diseases

 Ask yourself...

-- What are some patient education topics on these diseases and why treatment is necessary?
+4. What are some patient education topics on these diseases, and why is treatment necessary?

 Antibiotics that Inhibit Protein Synthesis

 Protein synthesis is an essential process in all cells, including bacterial cells.
-The ribosome performs protein synthesis by translating the genetic information encoded in messenger RNAs (mRNAs) into proteins.
-The bacterial ribosome is composed of three RNA chains (16S, 23S, and 5S) and more than 50 proteins assembled into two individual subunits.
+The ribosome synthesizes protein by translating the genetic information encoded in messenger RNAs (mRNAs) into proteins.
+The bacterial ribosome comprises three RNA chains (16S, 23S, and 5S) and more than 50 proteins assembled into two subunits.
 These include the small 30S and large 50S subunits, which join together to form the 70S ribosome.
-To proceed efficiently and translate the information, many protein factors need to interact sequentially with the ribosome.
+Many protein factors must interact sequentially with the ribosome to proceed efficiently and translate the information.

-Keep this process in mind as we discuss antibiotic drugs in effectively treating tick-borne diseases.
+Remember this process as we discuss antibiotic drugs in effectively treating tick-borne diseases.

 Doxycycline